 Many people suffer from what are known as ‘ice cream headaches’ when they eat the dessert too quickly.
 This comes from blood vessels in the top of your mouth constricting themselves, causing a nervous reaction.
 Don’t worry – brain freeze is temporary!

-Do you know any interesting or fun facts about ice cream that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about ice cream?
+Share them in the comments below!